adrianjagielak/HP-Elitebook-850-G7-Hackintosh/README.md

 ## How to use

-Generate correct SMBIOS for `MacBookPro16,2` using this guide: [Generate a new Serial](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) and replace "YOUR_SMBIOS_HERE" in conflig.plist with your MLB, Serial, and SmUUID.
+Generate correct SMBIOS for `MacBookPro16,2` using this guide: [Generate a new Serial](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) and replace "YOUR_SERIAL", "YOUR_BOARD_SERIAL", and "YOUR_SMUUID" in the conflig.plist with your MLB, Serial, and SmUUID.

 ## Working: